m1ndflay3r/zsh_libmisc/man/libmisc/hexud.md

-hexud - hexidecimal dump reversal
+hexud - hexadecimal dump reversal

 input is taken in 1 of 4 forms: